Saturday, May 17, 2025

 • Age - 65 years old or older

-• BMI greater or equal to 30
+• BMI greater than or equal to 30

 • Melanated skin